 While no single set of EMS protocols can prove exhaustive, this particular compilation of protocols reflects essential care for the wide spectrum of patient ages, conditions, and acuities encountered by EMS professionals in metropolitan Oklahoma City and Tulsa.
-For 2021, we are pleased to share that we've achieved what we sought to realize nearly 10 years ago - a yearly "update" that essentially confirms the myriad of ongoing updates over the years are keeping full pace with the clinical advances in EMS Medicine.
-Thus, this set really reflects that even the research of note over the past 12 months doesn't mandate tangible changes, but does support our ongoing clinical standards of care.
-This 2021 set continues to include every protocol identified as essential by the National Association of State EMS Officials.
+For 2022, we continue to incorporate an analysis of the peer-reviewed, published medical research within the past year so that our protocols remain current and evidenced-based.
+This set reflects that even the research of note over the past 12 months doesn't mandate tangible changes at this time, though additional advances are certainly on the horizon.
+This 2022 set continues to include every protocol identified as essential by the National Association of State EMS Officials.